Welding is like riding a bike; you never forget how to do it, and you better wear a helmet or mom’s gonna get mad.

-These helmets are fitted with a fixed-shade (usually #10), standard glass viewing lens which is coated with UV (ultraviolet), and IF (infrared) protection.
-The process of welding with these helmets involves nodding the helmet up and down in order to be able to inspect the weld puddle and reposition the torch between welds.
+These helmets are fitted with a fixed-shade (usually #10), standard glass viewing lens, which is coated with UV (ultraviolet), and IF (infrared) protection.
+The process of welding with these helmets involves nodding the helmet up and down to be able to inspect the weld puddle and reposition the torch between welds.

 Passive helmets have several advantages, namely:

 - They are usually much cheaper than their auto-darkening counterparts.

 - They are lightweight and pretty comfortable, unless you’re tack welding or constantly nodding the helmet up and down, in which case you will feel some neck discomfort.